SkyCooper/TaskTrackerReact/README.md

 ## Notes

-- Step 1: Create React App using `npx create-react-app image-gallery`
+- Step 1: Create React App using `npx create-react-app task-tracker`

+- Step 2 : Install `"react-icons"` package to your `package.json` for icons.

+- Step 3: Build Task Tracker App.

-- Step 2: For images you can use [Images](./src/helper/data.js).
+- Step 4: You can use CSS frameworks like Bootstrap, Semantic UI.

-- Step 3: Push your application into your own public repo on Github
+- Step 5: Push your application into your own public repo on Github

-- Step 4: Add project gif to your project and README.md file.
+- Step 6: Add project gif to your project and README.md file.

 ## Resources